Indrayani Express

-The 22105/22106 Indrayani Superfast Express is a superfast express train belonging to Indian Railways that runs between Mumbai CSMT and Pune Junction in India.
+Indrayani Express, with train numbers 22105 and 22106, is a superfast express train belonging to Indian Railways that runs between Mumbai CSMT and Pune Junction in India.

-It is a daily service and is named after the river Indrayani flowing near Pune.
+It is a daily service and is named after the river Indrayani, a culturally significant river that flows through Pune district.

+History

 The train earlier numbered as 1021 while running from Mumbai to Pune and 1022 from Pune to Mumbai, has now been upgraded to superfast and renumbered as 22105 (Mumbai CSMT - Pune Junction) and 22106 (Pune Junction - Mumbai CSMT).

 The train had white and royal blue livery with red bands.
 On 2 February 2020 it was upgraded to LHB coaches.

 Coaches

-The Indrayani Express presently has two AC Chair Cars, eight General Second Class, two General Second Class coaches reserved for pass holders, and five General Unreserved coaches.
-As is customary with Indian Railways, coaches are added/removed as per the demand.
+Indrayani Express has 16 LHB coaches, and the composition is as follows: